 Our school is making a concerted effort to "Close the Gap" for all of our students including our Indigenous Students.
-In 2010 there were 14 Indigenous students.
 Targeted funds were used for intervention, homework assistance and sustained reading practices.
-Our partnership with Trackers PaCE Program is expected to assist our school developing productive relationships with our indigenous families.
+Our partnership with Trackers PaCE Program has assisted our school developing productive relationships with our indigenous families.